Individual causal effects from observational longitudinal studies with time-varying exposures: Introduction

 \section{Introduction}

-Estimation of the \textit{average causal effect} (ACE) from observational data is complicated by all kinds of (unmeasured) confounders, modifiers, and mediators.
-Inference on causal-effect heterogeneity is even more complicated as it involves the joint distribution of factual and counterfactual outcomes.
-In the absence of effect heterogeneity, the ACE equals the \textit{individual causal effect} (ICE) and is thus an appropriate measure to evaluate the effect of an exposure for an individual.
-However, in the presence of heterogeneity, the ACE can deviate significantly from the ICE for some individuals \citep{Kravitz2004, Greenland2019}.
-When the ICEs have opposite signs, known as `Hand's paradox', the exposure can harm some individuals despite being beneficial on average \citep{Hand1992}.
+Estimating the average causal effect (ACE) from observational data is complicated by all kinds of (unmeasured) confounders.
+Inference on causal effect heterogeneity is even more complex as it involves the joint distribution of factual and counterfactual outcomes.
+In the absence of effect heterogeneity, the ACE equals the individual causal effect (ICE) and is an appropriate measure to evaluate an individual's exposure effect.
+However, when effect heterogeneity exists, the ACE can deviate significantly from the ICE for some individuals \citep{Kravitz2004, Greenland2019}.
+For example, when the ICEs have opposite signs, known as `Hand's paradox', the exposure can harm some individuals despite being beneficial on average \citep{Hand1992}.

-The \textit{fundamental problem of causal inference} is that an individual can only be observed for one level of an exposure while for other levels the (counterfactual) outcome of the individual is unknown \citep{Rubin1974, Holland1986}.
-As a result, the ICE is not identifiable from cross-sectional data, where individuals are only exposed to one level \citep{Hernan2020, Hernan2004}.
-However, when we would collect longitudinal data on individuals under changing conditions over time, we may be able collect information on different potential outcomes.
-For instance, in crossover studies, an individual is assigned to a sequence of two or more exposures \citep{Rothman2008} and in the absence of both a carryover and period effect, the ICE becomes identifiable \cite[Fine Point 2.1]{Hernan2020}.
-Then, the difference between the repeated measurements of an individual equals the ICE.
-Additionally, in precision medicine research, there is a growing interest in repeated crossover studies (called n-of-1 trials, see e.g. \citep{Lillie2011, Duan2013, Kane2021}) that can be used to estimate individual effects \citep{Senarathne2020} although such estimation is not yet common practice \citep{Raman2018}.
-Thus, in the presence of time-varying exposures, we may be able to identify ICEs from longitudinal data under certain assumptions or conditions.
+The fundamental problem of causal inference is that an individual can only be observed for one level of exposure.
+In contrast, for other levels, the (counterfactual) outcome of the individual is unknown \citep{Rubin1974, Holland1986}.
+As a result, the ICE is not identifiable from cross-sectional data, where individuals are only exposed to one level \citep{Hernan2004b, Hernan2019}.
+However, when we would collect longitudinal data on individuals under time-varying exposures, we may be able to collect information on different potential outcomes.
+For instance, in crossover studies, an individual is assigned to a sequence of two or more exposures \citep[Chapter 32]{Rothman2008} and in the absence of both a carryover and period effect, the ICE becomes identifiable \citep[Fine Point 2.1]{Hernan2019}.
+Then, the difference between an individual's repeated measurements equals the ICE.
+In precision medicine research, there is a growing interest in repeated crossover studies called $n$-of-1 trials \citep{Lillie2011, Duan2013, Kane2021} that may be used to estimate individual effects \citep{Senarathne2020} (although this is not yet common practice \citep{Raman2018}).
+In the presence of time-varying exposures, we may thus be able to identify ICEs from the repeated measurements of an individual under certain assumptions.